Skip to Content

 Best Time for Wildlife Viewing

 Lake Nakuru can be visited throughout the year, but wildlife viewing is best during the Dry season (June to February).
 It can be more difficult in April and May, which are usually the wettest months.
-At this time, rain might interfere with your game drives and the grass tends to be very high, making animal spotting more difficult.
+At this time, rain might interfere with your and the grass tends to be very high, making animal spotting more difficult.

 Wildlife Photos